 - Determine if you are covered by FINCIS’ discipline-specific level determination or if you should apply for a TUE through your International Federation.

-- If you are covered by FINCIS’ discipline-specific level determination, do not start a prohibited medication or treatment before a TUE has been granted for it.
+- If you are covered by FINCIS’ discipline-specific level determination, do not start, at all times, medication or treatment prohibited in sports (in- and out-of-competition) or use a medication during the competition if the use of the medication is prohibited, before a TUE has been granted for it.
 Please note!
-This does not apply to an emergency requiring urgent treatment!
+This does not apply to situations requiring urgent medical treatment, such as emergency situations!

 - First, find out together with your doctor if there exists any permitted alternative to the prohibited medication or treatment.